 It would be quite unfortunate if you thought you had Priority Pass restaurant coverage, only to find out you didn’t.

-The Capital One Venture X Rewards card is hands-down the best value for Priority Pass access, given the ability to add authorized users without paying an additional fee.
+The travel rewards credit card, Capital One Venture X Rewards, is hands-down the best value for Priority Pass access, given the ability to add authorized users without paying an additional fee.

-Unique options like the American Express Green Card or the Hilton Honors Surpass can be great options for travelers who plan 1-2 trips a year or for families needing additional guest access above and beyond what’s offered with a card like the Chase Sapphire Reserve.
+Unique options like the American Express Green Card or the hotel credit cards like the Hilton Honors Surpass can be great options for travelers who plan 1-2 trips a year or for families needing additional guest access above and beyond what’s offered with a card like the Chase Sapphire Reserve.

 Airline-specific premium cards with lounge access to these airlines’ clubs and lounges are perfect for loyalists.

 The bottom line is airport lounges make the travel experience more comfortable.